 Therefore, you’ll want to make sure your emails are getting through the spam filters by doing the following:

-- Avoiding spammy words.
+- Avoid spammy words.
 These include words in your subject line, such as free, amazing, increase sales, no risk, winner, check or money order and more.
 Check out hundreds of spammy words.

 - Keep your list up to date.
 For example, you don’t want to send diaper coupons to parents whose children are in college.
-Instead find out what would entice your inactive people or simply remove them.
+Instead, find out what would entice this inactive segment of your list or simply remove them.
 (While you’re at it, you might as well remove anyone with your competitors’ URL in their email address.)

-Marketing software allows you to know statistics, such as your open and click-through rates, bounce rates, and more.
-Know what metrics are considered typical email success rates for your industry.
+Track your statistics.
+Marketing software allows you to see metrics, such as your open rates, click-through rates, bounce rates, and more.
+Know what metrics are considered typical success rates for your industry.

 Today’s email marketing is not for amateurs, and there’s a lot to consider when moving forward.
-However, the lead generation and rewards are well worth the efforts.
+However, the ROI and rewards are well worth the efforts.
 If you don’t have a marketing person on staff, contact a knowledgeable email marketing consultant to help drive your business forward.

 At Nancy Burgess Strategic Marketing Inc., we’re always happy to help.
-Reach out to me, and we can grab a cup of coffee (or tea).
+Reach out, and we can videochat or grab a cup of coffee (or tea).
 Together, we’ll determine your next steps to grow your business with email marketing.